Skip to main content

 Latest position:

-The Department Justice has stated that: “The Department of Justice has formed a task force (‘Task Force’) chaired by the Deputy Solicitor General (Policy Affairs) to examine and consider whether the recommendations in the Report should be implemented and, if so, how.
+The Department of Justice has stated that: “The Department of Justice has formed a task force (‘Task Force’) chaired by the Deputy Solicitor General (Policy Affairs) to examine and consider whether the recommendations in the Report should be implemented and, if so, how.
 Representatives from the Financial Services and the Treasury Bureau, Health Bureau, Labour Department and the Department of Justice are members of the Task Force.
 The Task Force held its first meeting on 15 December 2023.
 The Task Force will further discuss the issues relating to the recommendations of the LRC.
 The Government will then decide on the way forward in the light of the outcome of discussion and recommendations of the Task Force.

 (d) Recommendations rejected by the Government